ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 This might mean applying for a Schengen Visa or a specific national visa, depending on the purpose and length of your stay.

-Applying for ETIAS
+Applying for an ETIAS

 Applying for an ETIAS is designed to be quick and painless.
 Here’s how it works: